nus-cs2103/website-base/admin/index-tic2002-fragment.md

     * do suggested activities/exercises in there (if any)
     * if you encounter any problems while doing the above or have a question, contact the prof using MS-Teams, similar to the _pre-lecture consultations_ explained above.

 **Lecture slides are not suitable to be used as reference materials** as they have been <tooltip content="i.e., heavy use of graphics and animations">optimized for lecture delivery</tooltip> instead.
 Use the textbook (not slides) as your main reference.
-Slides can be uploaded to LumiNUS if requested, _after_ the lecture.<br>
+Slides can be uploaded to Canvas if requested, _after_ the lecture.<br>

 </div>